For Artists

 Show others what you have to say

-LARAC Artist Retreat at Wiawaka Returns in Spring 2025!
+2026 LARAC Artist Retreat at Wiawaka!

 Visual artists, performing artists, composers, writers and anyone working in the arts are invited to come and stay for the weekend to refresh and restore their artistic practice, either actively creating work or in quiet introspection, inspired by Wiawaka’s beautiful setting on Lake George.
+All genders welcome.

-Cost: $355 person.
+Cost: $365 person.
 Includes two nights stay, two breakfasts, two dinners, one lunch and access to the entire property.

-Check out on Sunday, June 1 at noon
+Check out on Sunday, Oct.
+4 at noon

 Reservations must be made through Wiawaka and payment is due in full at time of reservation.
 Call (518) 668-9690 or email wiawakareservations@gmail.com to reserve your room.
-Registration cut-off date will be May 19.
+Registration cut-off date will be Monday, September 21, 2026.

 There will be opportunities to socialize as a full group at mealtimes, and in the evenings with a meet & greet reception on the first night of stay, and a show and share on the second evening.
 Participation in social events is completely optional.